 Western Washington University Student Health Center values diversity and welcomes students and patients from diverse backgrounds.
 SHC does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status in its services or in its employment practices.

 Although the full legal name will be required for check-in, patients also have the option to include their preferred name in their medical record.
-Patients also have the option to designate their gender preference and share their desired personal pronouns with our health care staff during their visit.
+Patients also have the option to designate their gender identity and share their desired personal pronouns with our health care staff during their visit.
 Patients can also update this information under "Profile" in the MyWesternHealth portal.